jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 Implementations can internally represent keys, group elements and signatures in any way.

 Applications never access these representations directly.
 Keys, group elements and signatures can only be “imported” or “exported” using well-defined, standard encodings.
-A WASI-crypto implementation is responsible for converting these encodings from and into a possibly more efficient internal representation.
+A `wasi-crypto` implementation is responsible for converting these encodings from and into a possibly more efficient internal representation.

-WASI-crypto implementations MUST define the following encodings:
+`wasi-crypto` implementations MUST define the following encodings:

 * `raw`: raw byte strings, as defined by individual primitives.
 * `pkcs8`: `PKCS#8`/`DER` encoding.
 Implementations MAY support encryption.
 * `pem`: `PEM`-encoded `PKCS#8`/`DER` format.
 Implementations MAY support encryption.
 * `sec`: Affine coordinates [`SEC-1`](https://www.secg.org/sec1-v2.pdf) elliptic curve point encoding.
 * `compressec_sec`: Single-coordinate [`SEC-1`](https://www.secg.org/sec1-v2.pdf) elliptic curve point encoding.
 * `local`: implemented-defined encoding.
-Such a representation can be more efficient than standard serialization formats, but is not defined not required by the WASI-crypto specification, and is thus not meant to be portable across implementations.
+Such a representation can be more efficient than standard serialization formats, but is not defined not required by the `wasi-crypto` specification, and is thus not meant to be portable across implementations.

 Encodings are specified as constants, which are defined for individual key types: